 The rehearsal will last approximately half an hour and begins promptly at the time scheduled.
 Please keep in mind that the minister is in charge of the rehearsal.
-All persons involved in the wedding, including both sets of parents, are encouraged to be present for the rehearsal.
-The ushers should participate in the rehearsal.
-When you arrive for the rehearsal, please be prepared to provide information as to: Who will light the candles?
+It is encouraged that everyone involved in the wedding, including both sets of parents, is present for the rehearsal, which will include the ushers.
+When you arrive for the rehearsal, please be prepared to provide information such as: Who will light the candles?
 Who will seat the mothers?
 How many family pews shall be reserved?

 The marriage license must be delivered to the wedding coordinator at the rehearsal.
-Licenses are obtained from the Brevard County Courthouse: 2725 Judge Fran Jamieson Way Viera, Fl.
+Marriage licenses are obtainable from the Brevard County Courthouse: 2725 Judge Fran Jamieson Way Viera, Fl.
 32940 (321) 633-2058.
 They are valid only if obtained no more than sixty days in advance of the wedding and not less than 72 hours.
-When marriage counseling is completed a discount for the license is offered by the county.
+When marriage counseling is complete, a discount for the license is available from the county.

 Drugs, Alcohol, and Tobacco

 No drugs or alcohol are permitted anywhere on the church property.
-Smoking is permitted outdoors only (and not at the sanctuary front doors).
+Smoking is permitted outdoors only, especially not at the sanctuary front doors.

 Availability and Reservations

-Cocoa is not available for weddings on Palm Sunday, Easter or Christmas weekends.
-Weddings scheduled in these seasons must make arrangements so that wedding decorations blend in with and not displace those present in the sanctuary and fellowship hall.
-With the wedding, the couple has use of the Downunder area for two hours prior to the wedding.
-Photos may be staged and taken in the Jennie McElveen Library—no dressing, food drinks or preparation in the library.
+CPC is not available for weddings on Palm Sunday, Easter, or Christmas weekends.
+Weddings scheduled in these seasons must make arrangements for wedding decorations to blend in with and not displace those present in the sanctuary and fellowship hall.
+The couple may use the down under area for up to two hours before the wedding.
+Photos may be staged and taken in the Jennie McElveen Library.
+No dressing, food, drinks, or preparation in the library.

-The sanctuary at Cocoa is simple in style with blue and white decor, and is designed to seat a maximum of 400 persons.
+The sanctuary at CPC is simple in style with blue and white decor and designed to seat a maximum of 400 persons.

-Counseling sessions are a necessary part of being married at Cocoa.
-A couple desiring to be married here should arrange an initial conference with the minister at Cocoa well in advance of the wedding date.
-No marriage date is confirmed at Cocoa until this initial conference with the minister is held.
-The counseling sessions are a time for the bride and groom to talk with the pastor about their wedding and their marriage.
-If you desire another minister or priest to participate in the ceremony, the minister at Cocoa would be happy to talk with you about this.
+Counseling sessions are a necessary part of being married at CPC.
+A couple desiring to be married here should arrange an initial conference with the minister at CPC well in advance of the wedding date.
+No marriage date is confirmed at CPC until this initial meeting with the minister is held.
+The counseling sessions are a time for the bride and groom to talk with the pastor about their wedding and marriage.
+If you desire another minister or priest to participate in the ceremony, the minister at CPC would be happy to talk with you about this.

 We do not provide a wedding coordinator.
-But you may inquire about a wedding by contacting the church office.
-If you have your own wedding coordinator, we will gladly work with that person.
-Please contact the pastor early with this information and remember that in Presbyterian churches a wedding is a worship service that a pastor is in charge of.
+However, you may inquire about a wedding by contacting the church office.
+If you have a wedding coordinator, we will gladly work with them!
+Please contact the pastor with this information as soon as possible.
+Remember, in Presbyterian Churches, a wedding is a worship service, and the pastor is in charge.

-For any special audio or visual needs beyond basic amplification, you will need to contact the church office, meet with our sound technician about your plans and whether they are feasible in our facility.
-Any consultation with the sound technician or agreed to assistance by him or her during the wedding is to be compensated at a rate of $20/hour.
+For any audio or visual needs beyond basic amplification, you will need to contact the church office, meet with our sound technician about your plans, and discuss whether they are feasible in our facility.
+Any consultation with the sound technician for the wedding is to be compensated at a rate of $20/hour.

 The Fellowship Hall is available for receptions.

 Wedding music should be appropriate for worship.
-Once your wedding is confirmed, please contact our church music director as soon as possible (minimum three months before the wedding date) to arrange for an appointment to select music.
+Once your wedding is confirmed, please contact our church music director as soon as possible (a minimum of three months before the wedding date) to arrange for an appointment to select music.
 The purpose of music in a church wedding is to glorify God.
 The music for the wedding does not need to be solemn.
 We suggest music that is joyful or meditative for the ceremony.
 During the appointment to choose music with the bride and/or groom, the music director/organist will also be glad to suggest solo selections and secure soloists, if requested.
-All music associated with the wedding must be approved by the music director.
+Final approval of the music for the ceremony falls to the music director and the applicable musicians.
 The church organist will play for all weddings.
 If our organist is unable to play for the wedding, he/she will obtain a suitable organist and brief him/her on the music for the ceremony.

 Flowers and decorations should enhance the wedding ceremony and be appropriate to the worship setting.
-Flowers and Candelabra may be used in the chancel area or on the pews; however, we ask that they comply with the following guidelines:
+Use of Flowers and a Candelabra is acceptable in the chancel area or on the pews; however, we ask that they comply with the following guidelines:

-1. Candelabra may be used.
-However, they are to be used in the chancel only and only with drip-less candles.
-The church can supply these candles for $25.
+- Candelabras are approved in the chancel only and restricted to drip-less candles, which the church can supply for $25.

-3. Furnishings that are moved shall be replaced after the wedding.
-Liturgical furnishings may not be removed without the pastor’s permission.
+- All furnishings moved shall be replaced after the wedding.
+You may not remove Liturgical furnishings without the pastor’s permission.

-The florist/decorator must remove all decorations and equipment promptly after the ceremony and replace any furnishings that have been moved.
+The florist/decorator must remove all decorations and equipment promptly after the ceremony and replace any furnishings moved.

-Pictures may be taken before or after the service in any part of the building.
+You may take pictures before or after the service in any part of the building.
 No pictures may be taken in the sanctuary from the bride’s processional to the end of their recessional with a flash.
-(Pictures may be taken from the balcony or narthex during the ceremony, provided no flash or accessory lighting is in use.
+You may take pictures from the balcony or narthex during the ceremony, provided no flash or accessory lighting is in use.
 We can record the service using our AV equipment upon request, or by the party in the balcony, provided it does not infringe on any existing equipment.